Personal Immigration

 Business Immigration

-For those applying for entry clearance or leave to remain in the UK as a partner under Appendix FM of the Immigration Rules the applicant is required to satisfy a financial requirement.
-The minimum income threshold was set at £18,600 in July 2012 after the Government had considered advice from its Migration Advisory Committee (MAC).
+For those applying for entry clearance or leave to remain in the UK as a Partner under Appendix FM of the Immigration Rules the applicant is required to satisfy a financial requirement.
+The minimum income threshold increased from £18,600 to £29,000 for new applications on 11 April 2024.
+There is no longer a separate child element to the minimum income requirement.

-There are a number of ways in which this requirement can be met, including cash savings, under category D.
+There are a number of ways in which the financial requirement for a UK Spouse or Partner Visa can be met, including cash savings, under category D. In this post we explore the requirements of the Immigration Rules for using cash savings in applications for UK spouse visa and UK partner visa applications.

-An amount based on cash savings above £16,000 may be counted towards meeting the financial requirement.
+An amount based on cash savings above £16,000 may be counted towards meeting the financial requirement for a UK Spouse Visa or UK Partner Visa.
 This is because £16,000 is the level at which a person generally ceases to be eligible for income-related benefits.

 It is possible to combine cash savings with employment whether salaried or non salaried (Categories A and B) and non-employment income (Category C) and pensions (Category E).
 Unfortunately, cash savings cannot be combined with self-employment income (Category F) or income from employment as a director of a specified company (Category G).

-However, if by way of an example an applicant with no children, would need to show an income of £18,600.
-If savings are held in the sum of £30,000, the first £16,000 is discounted and then the remaining balance is £14,000 is divided by 2.5 (period of grant of leave) meaning that savings in the sum of £5,600 could be relied upon.
-The remaining balance of £13,000 can be made up of through employment and non-employment income.
+If, by way of an example, an applicant would need to show an income of £29,000.
+If savings are held in the sum of £50,000, the first £16,000 is discounted and then the remaining balance of £34,000 is divided by 2.5 (period of grant of leave) meaning that savings in the sum of £13,600 could be relied upon.
+The remaining balance of £15,400 could be made up of through employment and non-employment income.

 The bank savings can be in a current, deposit or investment account.
 An investment account must meet all the requirements in order that it be considered as a bank/savings account which include the following: